-With the close of the first quarter, 182 of western Canada's licensed elevators were situated in Saskatchewan.
+With the close of the second quarter, 182 of western Canada's licensed elevators were situated in Saskatchewan.
 This constituted 49.6% of the system's active total, and proved to be consistent with the proportion held by the province at the beginning of the GMP.
 This was followed in succession by Alberta and Manitoba, whose respective 90 and 88 elevators each accounted for about another one-quarter.
-The GHTS's
+The GHTS's remaining seven facilities were divided between British Columbia, with six, and Ontario with one.

-Figure 13: Licensed Grain Elevators and Delivery Points
+Figure 14: Licensed Grain Elevators - Provincial Distribution